rstudio/bslib/README.md

 [releases more major versions](https://github.com/twbs/release), **bootstraplib** may add more versions, and may also change the default `version`.
-However, the default `version` (currently `"4-3"`) will always be designed to work well the core **shiny** UI functionality (e.g., `actionButton()`, `navlistPanel()`, etc).
+However, the default `version` (currently `"4-3"`) will always be designed to work well with the core **shiny** UI functionality (e.g., `actionButton()`, `navlistPanel()`, etc).
 If your UI wants to assume a specific version of Bootstrap (i.e., it uses a package like **bs4Dash** or **yonder** to generate UI), then it’s a good idea to set